kgradowska/FilmsApp/README.md

 - Moshi - parsing elements from Json to ClassDTO (Data Transfer Object)
 - StateFlow - observing movieList
 - retrofit + okhttp (REST API)
-- searching movies by a title or keywords
+- searching movies by title or keywords

 ## Things to do